2023 Best Value Allied Health Professions Basic Certificate Schools in Kansas

 Best Kansas Schools for Affordable Quality for an Award Taking Less Than 1 Year in Allied Health Professions

 Our 2023 rankings named Johnson County Community College the best value school in Kansas for allied health professions students working on their basic certificate.
-Located in the midsize city of Overland Park, JCCC is a public school with a fairly large student population.
+Located in the medium-sized city of Overland Park, JCCC is a public college with a fairly large student population.

 In-state tuition fees for undergraduate students at JCCC are $2,784 per year.